0xsequence-demos/epic-auth-login-boilerplate/README.md

-# Embedded Wallet React Boilerplate
+# Embedded Wallet with Epic Login

-Starter Sequence Embedded Wallet boilerplate that uses [Sequence Embedded Wallet](https://docs.sequence.xyz/solutions/wallets/embedded-wallet/overview) with React.
+Sequence starter with Epic Auth Login [Sequence Embedded Wallet](https://docs.sequence.xyz/solutions/wallets/embedded-wallet/overview) and a cloudflare worker to instantiate the session with Epic and receive a callback.

 ## Quickstart